 - If you’re up for a challenge, take the 22-mile round trip journey to Painted Caves.
 While this is one of the most remote destinations in Bandelier, the scenery is incredible.
 Plus, you will get the chance to see some remarkably preserved petroglyphs.

 As you journey across this incredible landscape, keep an eye out for the locals.
 Over 50 species of mammals call the monument home, including bighorn sheep, mule deer, and mountain lions.
 There are also plenty of reptile species to spot along the rocks, and an incredible variety of birds soaring overhead.
-Visitors are welcome to take pictures of the wildlife. but you are strongly advised not to get too close.
+Visitors are welcome to take pictures of the wildlife. but take care to not get too close.

 Santa Fe Lodging